SDFIdk/ea-modelling-tools-javascript/README.md

 ## Naming conventions for files and folders

-Folder and file names must not contain any whitespaces and must only contain lower case characters.
+Folder and file names must only contain lower case characters and must not contain any whitespaces.
 A hyphen must be used to separate words in a folder or file name.
-Scripts that are not executable themselves but are included by other scripts must have a name that starts with an underscore, e.g. `_model-utils`.
+Those scripts that are not executable themselves, but are included by other scripts, must have a name that starts with an underscore, e.g. `_model-utils`.

 ## Documentation of scripts